Understanding Key Differences Between FTP, FTPS And SFTP

 Get Your Free Trial

 Would you like to try this yourself?
 JSCAPE MFT Server is platform-agnostic and can be installed on Microsoft Windows, Linux, Mac OS X and Solaris, and can handle any file transfer protocol and multiple different protocols from a single server.
 Additionally, JSCAPE functionality enables you to handle any file type, including batch files and XML.
-Download your free 7-day trial of JSCAPE MFT Server now.
+Get started with your trial of JSCAPE MFT Server now.

 Related Content